The Ending of The Nickel Boys

 A New Life in New York

-We meet Elmwood in New York.
+We meet Elwood in New York.
 He’s working for a moving company.
 And then he opens his own company, hires people, grows Ace Moving.
-We learn that there are sometime reunions but he never goes.
+We learn that there are sometimes reunions but he never goes.
 For the most part, the Nickel boys cannot escape their trauma and die in various situations.

-When the unmarked grave is uncovered, Elmwood decides it’s time to go back to Florida.
+When the unmarked grave is uncovered, Elwood decides it’s time to go back to Florida.
 He finally reveals all the pieces of himself to his wife, and tells her of his history.
-The big reveal is there he is Jack Turner, having taken over Elmwood’s name, because it felt right to honor him this way.
+The big reveal is there he is Jack Turner, having taken over Elwood’s name, because it felt right to honor him this way.

 Going Full Circle